syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 {% endtabs %}

-// For cropping the image with ratio and circle or elliptical format.
+* For cropping the image in circle or elliptical with specific ratio, specify `ToggleCropping` with ratio argument along with optional parameter as true, which specify the cropping panel should be added as elliptical or rectangle shape.
+Default value is false.

+{% highlight C# %}

-editor.ToggleCropping(2, 2, true);
+editor.ToggleCropping(1, 1, true);

+{% endhighlight %}

 ## Tilt the image